A couple of weeks ago, I attended an event organised by the AFGC, which focused on resilience.

 Reflecting on positive instead of negative events in our day has a genuine impact on our brains.
 Spending time thinking about our successes rather than our failures doesn’t always come naturally, but making a conscious effort to do so will change our way of thinking.

 Train the Mind

 Mindfulness is often talked about today.
 Most of our stresses are caused by thinking about the past or the future, the two things we have no control over.
-Taking time to think about the present moment, the only thing we can control, can have a calming effect on our thoughts.
+Taking the time to think about the present moment, the only thing we can control can have a calming effect on our thoughts.

 Time spent with those we care about has a huge positive impact on our wellbeing.
 Be compassionate and spend time considering the perspectives of others.
 Our spirit is lifted when we do things we are passionate about.
 Find, or spend time doing, something you love.